 Our financial results depend on demand for our services and products in the U.S. and the international markets in which we operate.
 Declining economic conditions, or negative perceptions about economic conditions, could result in a substantial decrease in demand for our services and products.
 World political events could also result in further U.S. military actions, terrorist attacks and related unrest.
 Military action by the U.S. or other nations could escalate and further acts of terrorism may occur in the U.S. or elsewhere.
 Such acts of terrorism could lead to, among other things, a loss of our investment in the country, impairment of the safety of our employees, extortion or kidnapping, and impairment of our ability to conduct our operations.
 Such developments have caused instability in the world's financial and insurance markets in the past, and many experts believe that a confluence of worldwide factors could result in a prolonged period of economic uncertainty and slow growth in the future.
-In addition, any of these developments could lead to increase and coverages may be unavailable.
+In addition, any of these developments could lead to increased volatility in prices for oil and gas and could affect the markets for our products and services.
+Insurance premiums could also increase and coverages may be unavailable.